Deadlines: March 20 and October 20, 2021

 1) for research on pre-modern China (i.e. before 1840) to Prof. Bernhard Fuehrer, School of Oriental and African Studies, London, Thornhaugh Street, Russell Square, London WC1H OXG, United Kingdom.
 E-mail: firstname.lastname@example.org.
 Prof. Fuehrer is able to process applications sent by e-mail only;

-2) for research on modern China (i.e. since 1840) to Andrea Riemenschnitter, University of Zurich, Institute of Asian and Oriental Studies, Department of Chinese Studies, Zürichbergstr.
+2) for research on modern China (i.e. since 1840) to Prof. Andrea Riemenschnitter, University of Zürich, Institute of Asian and Oriental Studies, Department of Chinese Studies, Zürichbergstr.
 4, CH-8032 Zürich, Switzerland, E-mail: email@example.com

-3) for research in one of the major European museums for Chinese art (Musée du Louvre, Paris; British Museum, London; Staatliche Museen zu Berlin, Berlin), to Minna Törmä, University of Glasgow, History of Art, 8 University Gardens, Glasgow G128QH, United Kingdom, E-mail: firstname.lastname@example.org
+3) for research in one of the major European museums for Chinese art to Minna Törmä, University of Glasgow, History of Art, 8 University Gardens, Glasgow G128QH, United Kingdom, E-mail: firstname.lastname@example.org

 (For further details about the libraries see our website or the website of the European Association of Sinological Librarians at: www.easl.org)

 Delphine Spicq, Bibliothèque de l’Institut des Hautes Études Chinoises, Collège de France, 52 rue du Cardinal Lemoine, 75231 Paris Cedex 05, France.
 Fax: +33-1-44 27 18 79.
 E-mail: firstname.lastname@example.org